logicmagix/XTide86/README.md

 This script is licensed under GPLv3 and included with permission.

+## XTide86:
+An ultra-efficient Neovim based IDE for Python and C/C++ prototyping.

 # XTIDE86: XTra IDE 86 NEWS:

 NOTICE!!
 You must run xtide86 --update within your repo directory to fix install.sh issues related to the ncurses-term dependency if you run into issues or alternately re-clone the repo from GitHub for the fixed installer.